On this page 6

 - Monday through Friday, 8:30 AM to 5:00 PM

-Typical inspection sequence: Same 18-step county sequence: footing/foundation reinforcement, rebar, under-concrete floor inspection, stitch and lag pier (manufactured homes), rough framing, rough plumbing, rough electrical, rough mechanical, insulation, power to panel, notification for exterior finishes/roofing/fireplace, rough drywall, gas line pressure test, masonry, final inspection.
+Typical sequence: Same 18-step county sequence: footing/foundation reinforcement, rebar, under-concrete floor inspection, stitch and lag pier (manufactured homes), rough framing, rough plumbing, rough electrical, rough mechanical, insulation, power to panel, notification for exterior finishes/roofing/fireplace, rough drywall, gas line pressure test, masonry, final inspection.

 Do not cover or conceal any work that requires inspection.